Enfield Lock: Recreation

 Section 18 of the London LOOP, a long distance footpath, can be accessed at Enfield Lock railway station.
 The path connects with the Lea Valley Walk above Enfield Lock at Ordnance Road.

 Angling is allowed on the River Lee Navigation upstream and downstream of Enfield Lock.
 Information from the River Lea Anglers Club.

 National Cycle Route 1 follows the River Lea towpath to Gunpowder Park.

 Gunpowder Park, which lies to the east of Enfield Lock, is a large open space consisting mostly of marshland and lakes.
 The land is owned and managed by the Lee Valley Regional Park and is open to the public.

+Politics

+Enfield Lock is represented by the Enfield Lock ward for elections to Enfield London Borough Council.